 Fact #30: Paul Cuffee, a philanthropist, ship captain and devout Quaker who supported a return to Africa for Black citizens, transported 38 free African Americans to Sierra Leone in 1815.
 He also founded one of the first American integrated schools in 1797.

-Fact #31: Tice Davids, a runaway slave from Kentucky, may have been the inspiration for the first usage of the term "Underground Railroad," though the origins of the term are shrouded in mystery.
+Fact #31: Tice Davids, a runaway enslaved person from Kentucky, may have been the inspiration for the first usage of the term "Underground Railroad," though the origins of the term are shrouded in mystery.
 According to reports, after Davids swam across the Ohio River, his "owner" was unable to find him.
 He allegedly told the local paper that if Davids had escaped, he must have traveled on "an underground railroad."
 Davids is thought to have made his way to Ripley, Ohio.

 Fact #32: At a time when universities did not typically offer financial assistance to Black athletes, African American football star Ernie Davis was offered more than 50 scholarships.